debtcollective/powerreport.debtcollective.org/_posts/2016-3-20-weve-got-to-think-about-more-than-just-profits-and-money-the-debt-collective-grows-in-georgia-and-alabama.md

 ---
-title: >
-  "We've Got to Think About More than Just Profits and Money": The Debt Collective in Georgia and Alabama
+title: ""We've Got to Think About More than Just Profits and Money": The Debt Collective in Georgia and Alabama"
 date: Thu Apr 21 2016
 layout: post
 ---

 The fight for debt cancellation for **all** defrauded borrowers continues!
 Last week, Debt Collective organizers, Ann and Laura, traveled to Alabama and Georgia to meet in person with some of the former for-profit college students who are leading the fight against corrupt schools and their helpers at the Department of Education.